 Cognitive Behavioral Sleep Methods

-Here are fifteen cognitive and behavioral techniques to improve your sleeping patterns:
+Here is a sample of fifteen cognitive and behavioral techniques to improve your sleeping patterns:

-3. Try white noise to muffle outside sounds.
-An example of white noise is a low-volume sound from a nonoperating television channel.
+2. Try white noise to muffle outside sounds.
+An example of white noise is a low-volume sound from a non-operating television channel.
 (Put on the TV timer so that the set shuts off, say, in 60 minutes.)